ComNets-Bremen/GDI-Tutorials/src/16-snekduino.md

 your Arduino and configure the
 [serial monitor][ref_serial_monitor]
-to send a carriage return `␍` and a newline `␊` character at the end of each line and to use a speed of `115200 Baud`
+to send a carriage return `␍` and a newline `␊` character at the end of each line, and to use a speed of `115200 Baud`

     AT+SET_OUT=13
     AT+WRITE_HIGH=13

-Enter the commands above to turn on the
-Arduino on-board LED
+Enter the commands above into the serial monitor to turn on the Arduino on-board LED

 The Arduino should
-acknowledge both commands with `OK`
+acknowledge both commands with an `OK` and turn on the LED

 ---